Mount Olympus, a divine place to be!

 Mount Olympus was the lightest and most worshipped mountain of Greece.
 A magnificent place with numerous forests and gorges and summits of different heights, blessed with mild climate, and surrounded by Uranus, the heaven.
-It never rained on Mount Olympus nor was it ever windy, only some clouds were appearing from time to time to bless the world with water.
+It never rained on Mount Olympus nor was it ever windy, only some clouds were appearing from time to time to isolate the god's kingdom from the outside world and bless the world with water.

-Facts on Olympus
+Facts on Mount Olympus

 - It is raised close to the village of Litochoron in Northern Thessaly, in the borders of the prefectures of Pieria and Larissa.

 -Its tallest point is called "Mytika" or "Pantheon" (2.917 m.)